admin-shell-io/aas-specs/CONTRIBUTING.md

 However, we invite the community to review, report and fix the specification and schema definitions, openAPI definition including application examples.

+## Naming Convention for github repos

+For all github repositories that contain a part belong to the document series "Specification Asset Administration Shell" the name of the github repository is starting with **aas-specs**.

 ## Issue Handling